faranalytics/port_agent/README.md

 In this example you will:

-1. Instantiate a Worker thread.
+1. Instantiate a worker thread.
 2. Instantiate an Agent in the Main thread.
 3. Use the Agent to call the `hello_world` function and await resolution.
     - At this point the `hello_world` function *has not* yet been registered in the Worker thread.
 The function will be called once it is registered.
-4. Wait for the Worker to come online.
+4. Wait for the worker to come online.
-5. Instantiate an Agent in the Worker thread.
+5. Instantiate an Agent in the worker thread.
-6. Use the Agent to register the `hello_world` function in the Worker.
+6. Use the Agent to register the `hello_world` function in the worker.
-7. Use the Agent to register the `a_reasonable_assertion` function in the Worker.
+7. Use the Agent to register the `a_reasonable_assertion` function in the worker.
 8. Use the Agent to call the function registered as `hello_world` and await resolution.
 9. Resolve (3) and log the return value.
 10. Resolve (8) and log the return value.
 11. Use the Agent to call the function registered as `a_reasonable_assertion` and await resolution.
 12. Resolve (11) and catch the Error and log the stack trace in the Main thread.
     - The Error was marshalled from the Error produced by the reasonable assertion that was made in the `nowThrowAnError` function in the Worker thread.
-13. Terminate the Worker asynchronously.
+13. Terminate the worker thread asynchronously.
 14. Await abends.
-15. The Worker exited; hence, log the exit code.
+15. The worker thread exited; hence, log the exit code.
-    - If an unhandled exception had occured in the Worker it would have been handled accordingly.
+    - If an unhandled exception had occured in the worker thread it would have been handled accordingly.

 Please see the comments in the code that specify each of the steps above.